xdmushui/partner-center-sdk/develop/dotnet-release-notes.md

 The following release notes are available for new versions of [Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter).
 You can find [.NET SDK samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) on GitHub.
 You can find the [Partner Center .NET API reference](https://docs.microsoft.com/dotnet/api/?view=partnercenter-dotnet-latest) in the .NET API Browser.

-## Version 1.15.3
+## Version 1.16.0-preview

-[Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter/) v1.15.3 is now general availability.
-Updated REST APIs and [GitHub samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) are also available.
+[Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter/) v1.16.0-preview is now general availability.
+Updated [GitHub samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) are also available.
 The following changes are included in this version:

-* Partner Agreement
-  * Added the ability for indirect providers to [verify Microsoft Partner Agreement status of indirect resellers](verify-indirect-reseller-mpa-status.md).
-* Products
-  * The following two interfaces were incorrectly placed under the Microsoft.Store.PartnerCenter.Products namespace.
-Now, they are located under the Microsoft.Store.PartnerCenter.Customers.Products namespace.
-    * ICustomerProductByReservationScope
-    * ICustomerSkuByReservationScope
+We have migrated the existing Microsoft Partner Center SDK from .NET Framework to .NET Standard 2.0 platform.
+This will make the SDK compatible with existing applications using .
+NET Framework 4.6.1 and above.
+The SDK will support .NET Core 2.0 and above.
+Check [.NET implementation support](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) before porting it to existing applications.